poornimasf/nlp-negation-analysis/LINGUISTIC_ANALYSIS_FRAMEWORK.md

 ## Abstract

 This document presents a comprehensive computational linguistic framework for distinguishing between expletive and logical negation in French sentences where the particle "ne" has been removed.
-The system integrates traditional syntactic licensing theory with corpus-driven semantic analysis and discourse pragmatics, addressing critical overcorrection problems in pattern-based classification approaches.
-Through analysis of 1000+ authentic French sentences, we demonstrate that a hierarchical decision model incorporating discourse factors achieves superior accuracy compared to purely syntactic approaches.
+The system integrates traditional syntactic licensing theory with corpus-driven semantic analysis, discourse pragmatics, and novel anti-expletive context detection, addressing critical overcorrection problems in pattern-based classification approaches.
+Through analysis of 1000+ authentic French sentences and systematic error analysis of 95 misclassified cases, we demonstrate that a five-tier hierarchical decision model incorporating anti-expletive detection, positional boundary effects, and discourse factors achieves superior accuracy compared to purely syntactic approaches.
+Key innovations include the discovery of systematic anti-expletive contexts (grammatical errors, duration semantics, procedural discourse) and the reconceptualization of syntactic licensing as enablement rather than requirement.

 ## 1. Introduction